noahddos/izolab/pc_program/README.md

-Its dir with PC program to install for iso processes.
+Its dir with PC program to install for izoprocesses.